HL7/davinci-ecdx/input/pagecontent/requesting-attachments-code.md

 ##### Supply the Requested Attachments for Each Line Item and Code

 The Requested Attachments, the corresponding coded requests, and line item numbers are communicated as Attachment parameter parts.
-The attachment is communicated as a FHIR resource in the Attachment.content parameter part, often a [DocumentReference] containing Base64 encoded FHIR and non-FHIR documents. <span class= "bg-success" markdown= "1">The [LOINC attachment codes] represented in the Task.input "code" slice, define the document(s) that are to be returned via submit_attachment.</span><!-- new-content --> Line item numbers associated with a requested item are communicated in the Attachment.LineItem parameter part.
+The attachment is communicated as a FHIR resource in the Attachment.content parameter part, often a [DocumentReference] containing Base64 encoded FHIR and non-FHIR documents.
+The [LOINC attachment codes] represented in the Task.input "code" slice, define the document(s) that are to be returned via submit_attachment.
+Line item numbers associated with a requested item are communicated in the Attachment.LineItem parameter part.

 |Data Element|CDex Request Attachment Task Profile Element|CDex #submit-attachment Parameter|
 |---|---|---|